 Why has my veterinarian prescribed this medicine?

-There are different methods of giving endoparasiticides to your pet such as topical spot-on, as an injection, tablets, or oral paste.
+There are different methods of applying ectoparasiticides to your pet such as spot-on, in-feed, as an injection, sprays, foams, shampoos, and collars.
 Your veterinarian will advise you which preparation to use to suit you and your pet.

 How do I give this medication?

 - Apply this medication to your pet as directed by your veterinarian.
 READ THE LABEL CAREFULLY.

 - DO NOT apply more medication than directed and DO NOT apply more often than directed.

 - Have a reminder system in place to indicate when the next treatment should be given.